seanh/oatcake/README.md

 =======

 A drop-in stylesheet that makes pages attractive and readable.
 Looks good without drawing attention to the design.
-Great on mobile.
+Works great on mobile.

 Hacking
 -------